modular-magician/terraform-provider-google-beta/website/docs/r/compute_interconnect_attachment.html.markdown

 * `customer_router_ip_address` -
   IPv4 address + prefix length to be configured on the customer router subinterface for this interconnect attachment.

-* `pairing_key` -
-  [Output only for type PARTNER.
-Not present for DEDICATED].
-The opaque identifier of an PARTNER attachment used to initiate provisioning with a selected partner.
-Of the form "XXXXX/region/domain"

 * `partner_asn` -
   [Output only for type PARTNER.
 Not present for DEDICATED].
 Optional